awesome-pro/neon-website/content/docs/guides/schema-diff.md

 ![schema diff results](/docs/guides/schema_diff_result.png)

-### Using the Neon CLI
+### Using the Unique CLI

-You can use the Neon CLI to:
+You can use the Unique CLI to:

 - Compare the latest schemas of any two branches
 - Compare against a specific point in its own or another branch’s history